vintasoftware/django-react-boilerplate/README.md

 ### Adding new pypi libs

 Add high level dependecies to `requirements-to-freeze.txt` and `pip freeze > requirements.txt`.
-[A Better Pip Workflow](http://www.kennethreitz.org/essays/a-better-pip-workflow)
+This is [A Better Pip Workflow](http://www.kennethreitz.org/essays/a-better-pip-workflow).

 ## Checking lint